oraclechinaappdev/CloudNative_Mobile/README.md

 + Cloud Native Apps Development - Building applications with DevOps: using Developer Cloud Service to build a J2EE application and deploying to JCS.

 ## Microservices ##
-This lab shows you how to prepare an environment for Microserivces and develop Mircoserivces using Oracle ACCS (Application Container Cloud Serivces).
+[Microservices lab](https://github.com/cholho/APACTestDrive-CloudNative_Mobile/blob/master/Microservices/MicroservicessLab.md) shows you how to prepare an environment for Microserivces and develop Mircoserivces using Oracle ACCS (Application Container Cloud Serivces).
 This lab is composed of :
 + Backgrounds on Microservices - What is Microservices?, Why you need Cloud Native Apps?, Examples of Microserivces, About ACCS etc.
 + Prepare environment for Microservices - Set up the infrastructure to run your Microserves : Create an ACCSc instance
 + Develop Microservices - Building Microservices.

 ## Integrations ##
-This lab shows you how to prepare an environment for Microserivces and develop Mircoserivces using Oracle ACCS (Application Container Cloud Serivces).
+[Integrations lab](https://github.com/cholho/APACTestDrive-CloudNative_Mobile/blob/master/Integrations/IntegrationsLab.md) shows you how to prepare an environment for Microserivces and develop Mircoserivces using Oracle ACCS (Application Container Cloud Serivces).
 + Backgounds on Integration - Challenges and solutions, Integration patterns, About ICS etc.
 + Create MCS (Mobile Cloud Service) connection
 + Create Sales CS connection